History of the Area

 The Town of Bancroft, with a population of 3,880 (2011 census), is presently the business and recreational centre of the County of North Hastings.
 Yet the history of the people of Bancroft and surroundings goes back several centuries.
-It starts with two Native groups, the Chippewas and the Mississagas, who lived in this area long before European settlers laid claim to their land.
+It starts with two Native groups, the Chippewas and the Mississauga, who lived in this area long before European settlers laid claim to their land.

 The history of this community in the township of Madawaska Valley starts out with the Algonquin, who named it “Kuaenash Ne-ishing”, which means “beautiful bay”.
-Long before the first pioneers ever laid eyes on this bay on Kamaniskeg Lake, it was a meeting place for bands of aboriginals, who enjoyed the fruits and beauty of the unspoilt nature. more…
+Long before the first pioneers ever laid eyes on this bay on Kamaniskeg Lake, it was a meeting place for bands of aboriginals, who enjoyed the fruits and beauty of the unspoiled nature.

 The name Killaloe hails from an Irish community in Ireland of the same name and salutes the Irish heritage of many of the first settlers to this area who came to Canada in the early 19th century seeking a better life.
 The early beginnings of this little town centered around the lumber trade.
-In those days it was known as Fort McDonnell, but it became known as Killaloe Station as early as 1894 when the Ottawa, Arnprior, Parry Sound Railway was expanding at a furious pace through the rugged countryside of the Madawaska Valley in response to the demands of the lumber industry.
-Timber, supplies and people would arrive by train and disperse to neighboring hamlets by horse and wagon.